Global Assessment Report on Biodiversity and Ecosystem Services: Overview

 The total biomass of wild mammals has decreased by 82 percent, while humans and their farm animals now make up 96 percent of all mammalian biomass on Earth.
 Additionally, since 1992 the land requirement for human settlements has more than doubled worldwide; and humanity has rendered 23 percent of Earth's land ecologically degraded and no longer usable.
 Industrial farming is considered to be one of the major contributors to this decline.
 Around 25% of the planet's ice-free land is being used to rear cattle for human consumption.

 In the ocean, overfishing is a major cause of species loss.
 Some 300–400 e6metric ton of heavy metals, solvents, toxic sludge, and other wastes per year enter the water cycle from industrial facilities.
 Since the 19th century, the world's coral reefs have been reduced by half.

 When estimating the effect of climate change on species' extinction risk, the report concluded that global warming of 2 C-change over the preindustrial levels would threaten an estimated 5% of the Earth's species with extinction even in the absence of any other factors like land use change.
 If the warming reached 4.3 C-change, they estimated that 16% of the Earth's species would be threatened with extinction.
 In the ocean, they estimated that in the range between those "low" and "high" global warming scenarios, ocean net primary production would decline by 3% to 10% by the end of the century, while fish biomass would decline by 3% to 25%.
-Finally, even the lower warming levels of 1.5-2 C-change would "profoundly" reduce geographical ranges of the majority of the world's species, thus making them more vulnerable then they would have been otherwise.
+Finally, even the lower warming levels of 1.5-2 C-change would "profoundly" reduce geographical ranges of the majority of the world's species, thus making them more vulnerable than they would have been otherwise.

 Socioeconomic consequences include threatened loss of food production, due to loss of pollinator insects, valued at between $235 and $577 billion a year; and anticipated loss of the livelihoods of up to 300 million people, due to loss of coastal areas such as mangrove forests.